Donald Thomson: Later life, death and legacy

 He returned to the University of Melbourne and continued working there until his death on 12 May 1970.
 His ashes were flown to the Northern Territory and, accompanied in the plane by two of the sons of Wonggu, scattered over the waters of Caledon Bay.

 The Thomson Collection, which is currently held by Museums Victoria, includes approximately 4000 black and white glass plate photographs.
 One of these photographs was of a group of ten men in their bark canoes on a swamp, and was the inspiration for the title of a critically acclaimed film Ten Canoes.
 The title of the film arose from discussions between co-director Rolf de Heer and the film's narrator, David Gulpilil, about a photograph of ten canoeists poling across the Arafura Swamp, taken by Thomson in 1936.

 Thomson is remembered as a friend of the Yolngu people, and as a champion of understanding, by non-Indigenous Australians, of the culture and society of Indigenous Australians.
 He was largely responsible for turning the Caledon Bay crisis into a "decisive moment in the history of Aboriginal-European relations".

-Thomson's story is tolde in an episode in the 2013 documentary television series Desperate Measures, called "Donald Thomson with Agnes Waramba".
+Thomson's story is told in an episode in the 2013 documentary television series Desperate Measures, called "Donald Thomson with Agnes Waramba".
 As of 2023 the series is available on SBS on Demand.

+In 2024, the Donald Thomson Ethnohistory Collection was gifted to the University of Melbourne by his family.
+It is UNESCO-inscribed.